marville001/marville001/README.md

 - 🔭 I’m currently working on Ecomerce Website
 - 🌱 I’m currently react native and grapgql
 - 💬 Ask me about how to write bugs not code , I am an expert in this :(
-- 📫 How to reach me: https://martin001.netlify.app/
+- 📫 How to reach me: [My Portfolio](https://martinmwangi.netlify.app/)
 - ⚡ Fun fact: you don't finish your ongoing project before starting a new one

 ---